hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

-Provide your AWS access key id and secret key with required access via `fs.s3a.access.key` and `fs.s3a.secret.key` options, using `FileSourceBuilder#withOption` method on the source builder.
+Provide your AWS access key id and secret key with required access via `fs.s3a.access.key` and `fs.s3a.secret.key` options, using `FileSourceBuilder#option` method on the source builder.

 For additional ways to authenticate see the [Hadoop-AWS documentation](https://hadoop.apache.org/docs/current/hadoop-aws/tools/hadoop-aws/index.html#Authenticating_with_S3)